kuzzleio/kuzzle/docs/request_scenarios/auth.md

 \#13.
 The plugin calls the ```User Repository``` to check for an existing user with the given github ID.

-(Note: If no related user is found in kuzzle, the plugin can either deny the authentication, or create automatically the user, depending to its settings).
+(Note: If no related user is found in kuzzle, the plugin can either deny the authentication, or create automatically the user, depending on its settings).

 \#14.
-The user is resolved and sends back to the ```Auth Controller``` through the internal components.
+The user is resolved and sent back to the ```Auth Controller``` through the internal components.

 \#15.
 The ```Auth Controller``` calls the *generateToken()* method to get a [JWT Token](https://jwt.io/) related to the user.